mrsonne/hubit/examples/tanks/README.md

 # Cascading tanks

-This example shows how to set up models where one compartment (cell, element) consumes the result of an upstream neighboring compartment (cell, element).
+This example shows how to set up models where one compartment (cell, element) consumes the result of an upstream compartment (cell, element).
 In the example, a liquid flows from one tank to the next in a cascading fashion.
-The example encompass two similar tanks models `model1` and `model2` that illustrate explicit linking of the tanks useful for unstructured problems and a linking pattern for structured problems, respectively.
-Notice that in all the model components presented the entrypoint functions are the same as in even though the way it is configured to be used is different.
+The example encompass two similar tanks models `model_1.yml` and `model_2.yml` that illustrate explicit linking of the tanks useful for unstructured problems and a linking pattern for structured problems, respectively.
+Notice that all the model components presented below share the same entrypoint function even though the configurations are quite different.
 This highlights the powerful separation of implementation and configuration in `Hubit`.

 ## Unstructured compartments - explicit indexing (`model_1.yml`)
-In this example liquid flows into tank 1 with rate `Q_in,1` where some process takes place.
-The yield from the process is `Q_yield,1`.
-Tank 2 is similar to tank 1 only the yield is `Q_yield,1`.
-The two yield streams are mixed in tank 3 where another process takes place with yield `Q_yield,2`.
+In this example liquid flows into tank 1 with rate `Q_in,1`.
+In tank 1 some process takes place and the yield rate is `Q_yield,1`.
+Tank 2 is similar to tank 1 only the yield rate is `Q_yield,1`.
+The two yield streams are mixed in tank 3 where another process takes place with yield `Q_yield,3`.
 The entire process is schematically illustrated below

 ```
            ║  Q_in,1                ║ Q_in,2